obsidian-java/obsidian/README.md

 # Usage

 ## Visual Studio Code Plug-In - TODO Migrate to new repo
 We have created a VSCode plug-in that transforms highlighted Java code into the obfuscated form.
-For more information, including how to run the plug-in, click [here](vscode.md).
+For more information, including how to run the plug-in, click [here](https://github.com/obsidian-java/vscode-obsidian).

 ## IntelliJ IDEA Plug-In

-...
+Alternatively obsidian can be used as an IntelliJ IDEA plug-in to similarily obfuscate highlighed Java code in the editor.
+For more information, including how to install and run the plug-in, click [here](https://github.com/obsidian-java/intellij-obsidian)

 ## In-code
 Compiled binaries are available in the [binrepo](https://github.com/obsidian-java/binrepo/tree/main/obsidian/lang/java/obsidian_3) repository.